upcloo/upcloo-php-sdk/README.md

 See [wiki pages](upcloo-php-sdk/wiki) for more information.

-## Use the PHAR package
+## How to use the PHAR package

 First of all download the latest phar archive from the download section.
-After that you can use as this:
+After that you can use like this:

 ```php
 <?php